 The For a non-GLK STA the act of becoming associated invokes the association service, which provides the STA to AP mapping to the DS case.
 How the information provided by the association service is stored and managed within the DS is not specified by this standard.

-For a GLK STA the act of becoming associated invokes the association service, which establishes a GLK link, which is always a point to point link.
-The GLK AP and the GLK non-AP STA each coordinate with their GLK convergence function so that the convergence function creates or enables an Internal Sublayer Service SAP, mapping these SAPs to each end of the GLK link.
-This process allows for the establishment of a point to point virtual LAN (see IEEE Std 802.1AC).
+For a GLK STA the act of becoming associated invokes the association service, which establishes a GLK between two instances of the IEEE Std802.1D Internal Sublayer Services.
+This link provides a point to point link between the two Internal Sublayer Service SAPs.
+The GLK AP and the GLK non-AP STA each coordinate with higher layer services and each other to create the point to point link.
+The higher layer services create or enable the Internal Sublayer Service SAPs, inform the 802.1AC convergence function of the mapping of the Internal Sublayer Service SAPs, and inform the network routing protocol of the existence of the GLK.
+The GLK AP and the GLK non-AP STA each establish an MS-SAP for each GLK.
+This process allows for the establishment of a point to point link suitable for use in an IEE Std 802.1Q conformant network.

 4.5.3.4 Reassociation